 Throughout the 1960s, Dude’s alarm clock rang at 4:00 a.m.—Saturdays, Sundays, holidays included.
 An hour or so later he was unpacking tins of shoe polish—black, brown, cordovan, and neutral—along with his well-used brushes, buffers, and rags.
 He kept the tools of his trade in a decades-old wooden box that he carried under his left arm.
 The strap of the box had, over the years, worn a deep groove in his left shoulder.
 In his right hand, he carried a large, brown, corrugated cardboard box.
 It had a lid.
-He had glued a leather strap around the box so that he could carry it as a suitcase.
+He had glued a leather strap around the box so that he could carry it as if it were a suitcase.

 Those early mornings, Columbus “Dude” McGriff would walk to one of the Manhattan hotels where he, from time-to-time, leased a shoe shine stand.
 Dude was nearly blind in one eye; his second eye was glass.
-He waxed and polished the shoes of swells, business men, and visitors who wanted to look their New York City best.
+He waxed and polished the shoes of swells, business-men, and visitors who wanted to look their New York City best.